flutter/website/src/content/add-to-app/index.md

 ### Add to Android applications

-{% include docs/app-figure.md image="development/add-to-app/android-overview.gif" alt="Add-to-app steps on Android" %}
+{% render docs/app-figure.md, image:"development/add-to-app/android-overview.gif" alt="Add-to-app steps on Android" %}

 * Auto-build and import the Flutter module by adding a Flutter SDK hook to your Gradle script.